Conagra Brands, Inc.

 12. Retirement.
 No director may be nominated to a new term if he or she would be over age 72 at the time of the election.

 13. Term Limits.
 The Board does not believe it should establish term limits.
-Such limits may lose the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and therefore provide an increasing contribution to the Board.
+Such limits may cause the loss of the contributions of directors who have been able to develop, over a period of time, increasing insight into the Company and therefore provide an increasing contribution to the Board.
 As an alternative to term limits, the Nominating, Governance and Public Affairs Committee reviews individual director evaluations annually in connection with re-nomination processes.

 14. Agenda and Meetings; Board Information.
 The Chairman will establish the agenda for each Board meeting.
 If the Company has a lead director, the Chairman will consult with the lead director in connection with establishing the agenda.
 Each Board member may suggest the inclusion of items on the agenda.
 Each Board member may raise at any Board meeting subjects that are not on the agenda for that meeting.